itriedcoding/fivem-framework/README.md

 ## 🌟 Overview

-The **Advanced FiveM Framework - Ultra Edition** is a comprehensive, enterprise-grade framework designed for FiveM servers.
+The **FiveM Framework** is a comprehensive, enterprise-grade framework designed for FiveM servers.
 Built with Lua and Python, it provides 40+ advanced features with complete separation of concerns, modular architecture, and cross-platform support.

 ## 🎯 Features (40+ Advanced Systems)